 What does a former Torontonian like me know about such matters anyway?
 Tribal war paint aside, I am a citizen with a lived experience that tells me that this city should have two thriving grand boulevards with treed pedestrian and cycling paths running through the middle of the streets.
 LRT, cafes, local grocers and specialty stores all the way from Dundurn to Gage Park.

 So, I ask, do we need to get somewhere or be somewhere?

 If we dare to move, I’m thinking that all that grit and kindness that we love so much here in Hamilton can find places to pollinate, and we might not be quite so big-city lonely.

-Ralph Benmergui is a Canadian television and radio broadcasters, strategic communications professional and spiritual counsellor.
+Ralph Benmergui is a Canadian television and radio broadcaster, strategic communications professional and spiritual counselor.
 Follow Ralph on social at @RalphBenmergui